MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/remote-deployment.md

 # 5. Deploy to Static Web Apps

-In this article, learn how to deploy to Static Web Apps with VS Code.
+In this article, learn how to deploy to Static Web Apps with Visual Studio Code.
 Static Web Apps pulls the information and files for deployment from GitHub by using your fork of the samples repository.

 ## Create an app in Visual Studio Code